HMTRIVEDI/TASKERS/README.md

 Tasker is a multipage ecommerce website designed to provide platform to the all service ranging from A to Z where user can find out help for there daily household or business tasks. the core value of the Taskers is Success together for everyone.

-**IMPORTANT (disclaimer): This project is part of owner's upcomingup coming startup.

 live at: